 Filing a complaint against a CHSLD and enforcing user rights

 You have multiple rights as a user of the CHSLD’s services and they should always be respected.
-If you believe that this was not the case, file a complaint as soon as possible.
+If you believe these standards have not been met, we encourage you to file a complaint with the facility without delay.
+If you wish to file a complaint for medical or diagnostic error, Medlégal can help.

 We hope you found this information valuable.
 For any other questions or to speak with a lawyer, contact us.